znkkw/neovim/README.md

 git clone https://github.com/znkkw/neovim ~/.config/nvim
 ```

-2. Make sure you have the required tools and dependencies installed using `yay`:
+2. Make sure you have the required tools and dependencies installed using `paru`:

 ```bash
 paru -S --needed \